JLee-WD/Noto/README.md

 # start the Rails backend and set the port to 5000
 rails s -p 5000

+# if the above command raises an error regarding credentials, then you might have to reset them for the Rails server to work.

+rm config/credentials.yml.enc
+bundle exec rake secret
+EDITOR=vi bundle exec rails credentials:edit

+#Add this into the editor
+devise:
+  jwt_secret_key: <secret generate from previous command>

 # navgiate to the client root directory
 cd ../../client/noto_client/